tomaytotomato/viper-dawn/README.md

 ### Animals:

 * Blood Rabbits - Dragons you say?
-This isn't some cheesy 80s scifi game?
+This isn't some cheesy 80s scifi game!
 Stay away from these little critters.

 * Neo Snakes - Is that a snake in the forest or are you just happy to see me?
 No its a snake in the forest...